nikhilk7153/MedCalc-Bench-Verified/README.md

 ```
 {
-  "Row Number": Row Index of the instance from MedCalc-Bench,
+  "Row Number": Row index of the item,
-  "Calculator Name": Name of Calculation,
+  "Calculator Name": Name of calculation task,
+  "Calculator ID": ID of the calculator,
+  "Category": type of calculation (risk, severity, diagnosis for rule-based calculators and lab, risk, physical, date, dosage for equation-based calculators),
   "Note ID": ID of the note taken directly from MedCalc-Bench,
   "Patient Note": Paragraph which is the patient note taken directly from MedCalc-Bench,
   "Question": Question asking for a specific medical value to be computed,
   "LLM Answer": Final Answer Value from LLM,
   "LLM Explanation": Step-by-Step explanation by LLM,
   "Ground Truth Answer": Ground truth answer value,
   "Ground Truth Explanation": Step-by-step ground truth explanation,
   "Result": "Correct" or "Incorrect"
 }
 ```